outdreamer/build-a-cure-1/docs/objects/problem.md

       - example:

-        - what could a problem be?
+        - what could a problem be? (dependency, limit, lack, mismatch, conflict)
-          - a dependency
-          - a limit
-          - a lack
-          - a mismatch
-          - a conflict

         - what is a problem definitely not?

           - interim objects that dont add to causation: enabling objects that allow other objects to exist but are not causative:
             - core functions that evolve in a system (caused by the system structure) that allow other functions to be built from them, but are not causative (the cause is the system structure)

           - an abstract concept without a particular contextual implementation/structure

     - problem questions (filters):